astronomer/docs/learn/airflow-sql.md

 If you're unfamiliar with Airflow or Python, you can use [gusty](https://github.com/chriscardillo/gusty) to generate DAGs directly from your SQL code.

+You can install `gusty` in your Airflow environment by running `pip install gusty` from your command line.
+Astro CLI users can use the package by adding `gusty` to your `requirements.txt` file.

-Once you've installed gusty in your Airflow environment, you can add a YAML statement on top of your SQL file specifying which operator to use, operator parameters and task dependencies.
+Once you've installed `gusty` in your Airflow environment, you can turn your SQL files into Airflow tasks by adding YAML instructions specifying which operator to use and operator-level parameters at the start of the SQL file.

 The example below shows how to turn a simple SQL statement into an Airflow task using the PostgresOperator with the `postgres_default` connection ID.
 This SQL file `task_1.sql` defines a task that will only run once `task_0` of the same DAG has completed successfully.